-The most common responses I get from people when I ask them if they’re on LinkedIn are:
+A common response I get when I ask people if they’re on LinkedIn is:

 “Oh yeah I am, I have a profile but it’s not up to date and I haven’t been on there for years.”